BIOL275-MSUM/eda-tdedvall/README.md

 disturbed areas.
 I predict that the frequency of solidago altissima will be higher in the region of Canada, due to less human disturbed areas.

-\#Introduction
+# Introduction

 Solidago altissima (also known as the tall goldenrod) is a Northern American species of goldenrod wildflower and a member of the Asteraceae, the Sunflower family.
 It has a central stem, or stem clusters, 2 to 6 feet tall supporting masses of small, dark yellow, plume-like flowers.
 They are often found across large areas of the United States, northern parts of Mexico, and Canada.
+On rare occasions, Solidago altissima has been recorded in areas such as Japan, Africa, and southern parts of Asia.
 Their native habitat includes dry to moist roadsides, thickets, prairies & open woods, making Solidago altissima common in human populated areas.
 Solidago altissima is unique due to its tolerance of landscapes which have had human disturbance.
+The plant is able to tolerate uneven terrain, and has modest growing demands, which is the reason for their high tolerance of human disturbed landscapes.
 Another unique trait is the plant’s high plasticity to various soil types.
 Solidago altissima is able to grow in moist to dry soils, clay, clay loam, medium loam, sandy loam, Sandy, and caliche type soils.
-These unique traits have allowed the plant to grow widespread in the North American/Canadian region.
+These unique traits have allowed the plant to most frequently grow widespread in the North American/Canadian region.

-\#Methods
+# Methods

-\#\#Data Acquisition
+## Data Acquisition

 I obtained Solidago altissima data from the Botanical Information and Ecology Network (Brian Maitner 2020).
 The data obtained consisted of the